-Leaks – Does It leak IP, DNS & WebRTC?
+Leaks – Does It leak IP & DNS?

-PureVPN is among the very few VPN’s that doesn’t leak your IP, DNS, or WebRTC.
-I performed the leak test for PureVPN using ipleak.org and didn’t experience any leaks at all while connected to the US, UK, Canadian, Australian, and German server locations.
+PureVPN is among the very few VPN’s that doesn’t leak your IP or DNS address.
+I performed the leak test for PureVPN using ipleak.net and didn’t experience any leaks at all while connected to the France server.

 Is PureVPN good for Torrenting?